chian88/quora/outline.md

 - Delete answer (all)
 - Delete User.

-+ build a slug url.
++ build a slug url
+- only user and question has slug.